 My natural style was the instinctual thinker, who went with quick, emotional gut instincts, who also had task-master abilities to get things done.
 With experience, I learned to slow down and add the strategic thinking style at the more senior levels.
 I will admit to a blind spot on the consensus socializer.
-I was a driver-type leader, but with a lower EQ, unable to observe or hear the personal objections of others, especially coming from the other functional areas.
+And, I was a driver-type leader, but with a lower EQ, unable to observe or hear the personal objections of others, especially coming from the other functional areas.

 Where is your natural style, and where is your gap?
 How can you maneuver from one style to the next?

 Use the right style at the right time